iterative/mlem.ai/content/docs/user-guide/data.md

 └── train.csv.mlem
 ```

-What we see here is that every DataFrame was saved along with some metadata
+Clearly, every DataFrame was saved along with some metadata
 about it.
-Let's see one example:
+One can of course check the contents of these files.

 ```cli
 $ head -5 .mlem/dataset/train.csv